mooreds/docs-1/references/authentication.md

 For AWS data connectors, such as Lambda, the required combination of authentication parameters 'Access Key', 'Secret Key', and 'Role' depends on the authentication setup of your particular AWS service being connected to.
 The pair of 'Access Key' and 'Secret Key' authenticates you as an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html), and the 'Role' can be used to specify the ARN of an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).

-E.g. Lambda with all three parameters provided (i.e. authentication as an IAM user assuming an IAM role) INSERT SCREENSHOT 'EXEMPLARY lambda'
+Example: Lambda with all three parameters provided (i.e. authentication as an IAM user assuming an IAM role)

-Data connectors:
+INSERT SCREENSHOT 'EXEMPLARY lambda'

 * AWS Basic
 * Elastic
 * Lambda